 A British pop band, consisting of members Gary Barlow, Mark Owen, Howard Donald, Jason Orange and Robbie Williams.
-They had a wildly successful initial run as a cheesy boy band from 1990 to 1996, when Williams' departure from the band led to its breakup.However, after a reunion in 2005 (sans Williams), Take That came back and outdid themselves, with their album Progress (their first album after Williams rejoined in 2010) becoming the fastest-selling album of the century so far and the second fastest-selling album of all time (in England).In their native country, Take That are considered the most successful U.K. boy band of all time.Not to be confused with the trope of the same name.
+They had a wildly successful initial run as a cheesy boy band from 1990 to 1996, when Williams' departure from the band led to its breakup.However, after a reunion in 2005 (sans Williams), Take That came back and outdid themselves, with their album Progress (their first album after Williams rejoined in 2010) becoming the fastest-selling album of the century so far and the second fastest-selling album of all time (in the UK).Robbie Williams has since gone back to focusing on his solo career (calling it a "hiatus" from Take That) and Jason Orange formally announced that he decided to leave the group permanentlynote .Take That are the second most successful British boy band of all time after One Direction.Not to be confused with the trope of the same name.

 The band provides examples of:

 - Boy Band: Take That's 90s tag.
 With all of them now aged 36-40, "man-band" has become more appropriate.

 - Breakup Breakout: Gary had immediate success after the end of their first incarnation in 1996, but Robbie soon overtook him and became one of the biggest-selling pop acts of all time.
 Since the reunion in 2005, however, the band have now taken the spotlight away from Robbie.